circleupx/circleupx.github.io/_posts/2021-08-08-json-api-creating-resources.md

 }
 ```

-Nothing to exciting, the resource data is extraced out of the JSON:API document and it gets attached to EF Core, which then saves it to the database.
-Simple stuff, it will get a little more complicated later, but for now this works.
-Time to test our newly exposed endpoint.
-What better tool than POSTMAN to do the test.
+Nothing to exciting, the resource data is extracted out of the JSON:API document and it gets attached to EF Core, which then saves it to the database.
+Simple stuff, it will get a little more complicated later, but for now this will work.
+Time to test our code and what better tool than POSTMAN to do the test.

 {: .box-note}
 You should know that POSTMAN comes with a CLI, [newman](https://github.com/postmanlabs/newman), a great option for executing test written in POSTMAN on your CI/CD pipeline.
 See [this](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/) blog post more details.

 I'll go ahead an open up postman.
 I'm going to add new API request of type POST, using [https://chinook-jsonapi.herokuapp.com/customers](https://chinook-jsonapi.herokuapp.com/customers) as the request URL.
-Under the headers tab, I will add a new header, content-type and set the value to be application/vnd.api+json, since this is required by JSON:API.
-Next, the request body will use the following json.
+Under the headers tab, I will add a new header, content-type, and set the value to [application/vnd.api+json](https://www.iana.org/assignments/media-types/application/vnd.api+json), since this is required by JSON:API.
+Next, the request body will use the following json as the request body.

 ```json
 {